The Alliance to Restore Cultural Heritage in Jerusalem

 About ARCH

-ARCH – The Alliance to Restore Cultural Heritage in Jerusalem was founded in 2010 in Geneva, Switzerland by a small group of academics.
-Our logo symbolizes the arches we extend towards alliance with individuals and organizations who share our aim to help protect vulnerable heritage in Jerusalem.
-We are an international team with wide ranging expertise – archaeology, interreligious relations and dialogue, illicit trafficking in cultural goods, international law and human rights law, the histories of apartheid and digital humanities.
-In 2012 ARCH was accredited as an NGO by the Chancellerie d’État, République et Canton de Genève.
+ARCH – The Alliance to Restore Cultural Heritage in Jerusalem was founded in 2010 in Geneva, Switzerland, by a small group of academics.
+Our logo symbolizes the arches we extend towards alliance with individuals and organizations that share our aim to help protect vulnerable heritage in Jerusalem.
+We are an international team comprising experts in archaeology, interreligious relations and dialogue, international and human rights law, the histories of Jerusalem, and the digital humanities.
+Additionally, our team’s capabilities include reporting on the illicit trafficking of cultural goods and training on digital tools for cultural heritage documentation and preservation.
+In 2012 ARCH Jerusalem was included in the register of international NGOs of the State Chancellery of the Republic and Canton of Geneva.

-These are some of the long-term projects in which we have been engaged.
+These are some of the long-term projects we are actively engaged in.

 The Virtual Illés Initiative is a pioneering, transdisciplinary digital humanities project that aims to compile these fascinating records and facilitate universal access to these uncovered facets of the city.